hungchenhsu/phantom-inventory-classifier/README.md

 This repository provides a machine learning solution to detect phantom inventory with high precision.

 > ⚠️ **Note:** The dataset used in this project is protected under NDA and cannot be shared or distributed under any circumstances.
+But the entire pipeline is reusable on any retail inventory dataset with similar features.

 ---